-No. Theme Action Implementation outcome Delivery partners and key responsibility 9 Lot size increase - productive agricultural land Review options to increase lot size in localities where agricultural production requires greater protection.
-Further subdivision of productive or potentially productive agricultural land is minimised. • Council • DPE • DPI 10 Lot size increase - RU1 (10ha MLS) Amend Tweed LEP 2014 to increase the MLS in RU1(10ha MLS) Primary Production zoned land to 40 hectares.
-The RU1(10ha MLS) zone is removed simplifying the zoning of RU1 Primary Production land. • Council • DPE • DPI 11 Amalgamation of productive or potentially productive agricultural land Investigate amending Tweed LEP 2014 to retain dwelling entitlement where a subdivision of land for primary production purposes under clause 4.2 Rural subdivision which results in creation of a parcel less than the MLS and contains an existing legal dwelling on the non-agricultural parcel created.
-The amendment is to also include preparation of local provisions for its application, including minimising the potential for landuse conflict and loss of agricultural land.
-Existing landowners who wish to subdivide for the purposes of primary production under clause 4.2 of Tweed LEP 2014, and consolidation of allotments, which results in the creation of an allotment less than the MLS containing an existing legal dwelling, retains its dwelling entitlement. • Council • DPE 12 Property title notification - Living in or near rural land Investigate and if possible develop a procedure to ensure that a notification is placed on property title regarding amenity issues associated with living in or near agricultural and rural land.
+Polic y Direction 1: Encoura age sustainable agricultural produc ction and protect agricultural land No. Theme Action Implementation outcome Delivery partners and key responsibility 9 Lot size increase - productive agricultural land Review options to increase lot size in localities where agricultural production requires greater protection.
+Further subdivision of productive or potentially productive agricultural land is minimised.
+Council DPIE DPI 10 Lot size increase - RU1 (10ha MLS) Investigate the implications of amending Tweed LEP 2014 to increase or maintain the MLS in RU1 (10ha MLS) Primary Production zoned land to 40 hectares, to ensure that no dwelling entitlements are lost.
+The RU1(10ha MLS) zone is removed simplifying the zoning of RU1 Primary Production land. • Council • DPIE • DPI 11 Amalgamation of productive or potentially productive agricultural land Investigate amending Tweed LEP 2014 to retain dwelling entitlement where a subdivision of land for primary production purposes under clause 4.2 Rural subdivision results in creation of a 'homestead' parcel that is less than the MLS and contains an existing legal dwelling on the non-agricultural parcel created.
+Allotments subdivided for the purposes of primary production which results in the creation of an allotment less than the MLS containing an existing legal dwelling, retain their dwelling entitlement. • Council • DPIE The amendment is to also include preparation of local provisions for its application, including minimising the potential for landuse conflict and loss of agricultural land.
+12 Property title notification - Living in or near rural land Investigate and if possible develop a procedure to ensure that a notification is placed on property title regarding amenity issues associated with living in or near agricultural and rural land.
 Property title searches and enquiries relating to potential purchase of properties in or near rural zoned land provide advice on potential implications of living in or near agricultural and rural land.
 Council Conveyancing agents and legal service providers Real estate agents 13 Positive covenants Investigate opportunities for the use of positive covenants on title for the retention of land for productive agricultural activities, and/or environmental amenity.
 Agricultural land is returned to productivity and retained for this purpose.
 Council Conveyancing and legal industry DPI Landowners 14 Best practice guidelines Linkages to best practice guidelines for agricultural and farming practices are available on Council's website.
 Best practice guidelines are available to the agricultural and farming community.
-CouncilGovernment agenciesRural industry groups 15 Roadside signage Review the guidelines and policy for signage on tourism routes and investigate opportunities to install roadside signage where appropriate advising that travellers are now entering the rural areas of the Tweed; as a reminder that rural roads bring with them potential for hazards not common in residential streets, such as roaming livestock, feral animals, cyclists, wildlife, distractions etc. Signage at or near the 'gateways' to rural Tweed inform the community of both the opportunities and potential hazards associated with travelling along rural roads. • Council • RMS 16 Livestock and agistment register Support the establishment of a livestock and agistment register to enable landowners to network more efficiently.
-Landowners are aware of other rural land managers seeking to agist stock.
-Council Landowner and livestock associations Rural industry Community groups
+Council Government agencies Rural industry groups 15 Roadside signage Review the guidelines and policy for signage on tourism routes and investigate opportunities to install roadside signage where appropriate advising that travellers are now entering the rural areas of the Tweed; as a reminder that rural roads bring with them potential for hazards not common in residential streets, such as roaming livestock, feral animals, cyclists, wildlife, distractions etc. Signage at or near the 'gateways' to rural Tweed inform the community of both the opportunities and potential hazards associated with travelling along rural roads. • Council • RMS